Outdoor education: Finland

 development”.
 Students are encouraged to pursue a sustainable lifestyle, to take action for sustainable development, and to examine the challenges of SD.
 Some vocational institutes offer secondary lever degree in Nature and Environmental Studies focusing mainly to tourism and experience industries.
 Humak University of Applied Sciences offers a bachelor's degree in Adventure and Outdoor Education in its English language programme focusing on the technical skills for the adventure sports and pedagogy, tourism and entrepreneurship.
 Annually 20 students are taken in to the programme.
 In addition Humak University of Applied Sciences offers updating education for teachers and persons active in adventure sports in their Open University of Applied Sciences.

 France

 Alain Kerjean founded in 1986 "Hors Limites-Outward Bound France", adaptation to adults of active pedagogy and introduces in France apprentissage par l'expérience movement.
 The first Latin country member of this network.
 Honnor president : SAS Prince Albert of Monaco.
 In 1994 was founded two bodies : Association Apprendre par l'expérience (youth), and SARL Expérientiel (corporate).
 From 2008, Alain Kerjean develops Outdoor Education for universities in Romania and advises in France training organizations wishing to design programs based on this pedagogy.
 His books and articles make available Anglo-Saxon research and publications on the subject to the French public.

+India

+Similar to Ethiopia, outdoor education in India is increasingly being used to complement formal environmental education, specifically in efforts to address sustainability challenges through experiential learning.
+Schools have begun to incorporate activities into their curriculums such as gardening, nature walks, and field projects in order to connect students with ecological systems and promote environmental responsibility.
+Outdoor settings in India also serve as spaces for inquiry, observation, and community-based learning.
+This allows students to apply classroom knowledge to real-world contexts.

+Israel

+Israeli outdoor learning is shaped mostly by teacher perceptions, cultural values, and institution learning frameworks.
+Educators are taught through professional development to view the natural environment as an essential space to foster curiosity, creativity, and environmental understanding.
+While the outdoor education practices vary across the many different types of schools in Israel, some of the most effective programs place emphasis on unstructured play, as well as curriculum-driven exploration.
+There is a strong integration of nature into daily routines that support educational and developmental outcomes and offer young children regular contact with nature.

+Japan

+Japanese outdoor education is closely linked to nature experience programs and the development of "nature schools", which have become a prominent part of education reform efforts.
+These programs emphasize direct interaction with natural environments to cultivate environmental awareness, emotional development, and social skills among students.
+Nature schools provide structured opportunities for children to engage in activities such as forest exploration, farming, and season observation, which is usually conducted in rural or semi-natural environments.
+These experiences are intended to counteract the effects of urbanization and indoor lifestyles by encouraging cooperative experiential learning, as well as a deeper connection with nature.